-To verify Proposition 2 experimentally, boundary valences sets n have been extracted from 501 all disk triangulations generated by the planar graph software plantri [Brinkmann et al. 2007], 502 and we have generated in parallel the valence sets \mathbf{n} verifying the conditions in Proposition 1 503 with our integer solver.
-Both lists match exactly, and our C++ implementation is available in the 504 supplemental material.
-Note that we have not pushed the experiment further to larger ranges, 505 because higher valences (e.g. $m \ge 6, \forall j, n_j \ge 4$) yield millions of unique disk triangulations, and it 506 becomes computationally expensive.
-We are nevertheless confident that Proposition 1 should be 507 true in general.
-508 r
+To verify Proposition 2 experimentally, boundary valences sets n have been extracted from all disk triangulations generated by the planar graph software plantri [2], and we have generated in parallel the valence sets n verifying the conditions in Proposition 1 with our integer solver.
+Both lists match exactly, and our C++ implementation is available in the supplemental material.
+Note that we have not pushed the experiment further to larger ranges, because higher valences (e.g. $m \ge 6$, $\forall j, n_j \ge 4$) yield millions of unique disk triangulations, and it becomes computationally expensive.
+We are nevertheless confident that Proposition 1 should be true in general.

-Optimal boundary hexahedral configuration 3.4 510
+3.4 Optimal boundary hexahedral configuration

-With the new integer formulation (Proposition 1), we can rewrite the boundary-part of the optimal 511 boundary hexahedral configuration problem (Eq.
-1) as an integer problem whose unknowns are 512 the boundary edge hexahedral valences $\mathbf{n} = (n_1, ..., n_m)$: 513
+With the new integer formulation (Proposition 1), we can rewrite the boundary-part of the optimal boundary hexahedral configuration problem (Eq.
+1) as an integer programming problem whose unknowns are the boundary edge hexahedral valences $\mathbf{n} = (n_1, ..., n_m)$: